 The historic strength of social democratic parties (the left-of-center parties) in Europe may have been revitalized by the recent successes in other European countries (Germany, the Netherlands, Norway) but has not held its own in France itself – at least not at the national level.
-As I had noted in a separate commentary on the 2021 regional elections in France, I was intrigued to see the Socialist Party (i.e. the French version of a social democratic party) holding its own at the regional level – as it did in re-electing Anne Hidalgo as mayor of Paris and several other incumbents as regional governors.
-Despite this evidently strong grass-roots base in places like Paris (and supposedly in those Socialist Party-controlled regions) here she is, the same solidly elected mayor now running as the Socialist Party’s candidate for president but well below 5% in the polling of French voters!
+As I had noted in a separate commentary on the 2021 regional elections in France, I was intrigued to see the Socialist Party (i.e. the French version of a social democratic party) holding its own at the regional level – as it did, for example, in re-electing Anne Hidalgo as mayor of Paris along with several other Socialist Party incumbents as regional governors.
+And yet, despite this evidently strong grass-roots base for her in places like Paris (and supposedly in those Socialist Party-controlled regions) here she is, the same solidly elected mayor now running as the Socialist Party’s candidate for president but well below 5% in the polling of French voters!
 Even, it seems, in Paris!

 A stronger base of support on the left is going to a more extreme leftist, Jean-Luc Mélanchon, who had split off from the mainstream Socialist Party some years ago to form his own party, La France Insoumis (translated as France Unbowed).
 As another of these 11 (now 12) candidates, Mélanchon is the only one among all the left-wing candidates whose polling is in double digits.
 A goodly number of the others on the left, though, are even further to the left than Mélanchon, including a fellow named Fabien Roussel, who is running as the French Communist Party’s candidate.
 But he, too, like Hidalgo, is well below 5% in the polls.
 (The 12th candidate who squeaked his way onto the ballot, Philippe Poutou by name, is yet another extreme leftist with very low polling numbers.)